spacemit-com/bianbu-docs/en/system_integration/bianbu_2.0_rootfs_create.md

 ## Prerequisites

-The host machine is recommended to be Ubuntu 20.04/22.04, with docker CE and customized qemu-user-static (version 8.0.4, with Vector 1.0 support enabled by default) installed.
+It is recommended to use Ubuntu 20.04/22.04 as the host system, with Docker CE and a customized version of `qemu-user-static` (version 8.0.4, with Vector 1.0 support enabled by default) installed.

 ### Docker